Performance of the Gamma-ray Transient Monitor at the IHEP Electron-Beam Facility: Instrument Design and Experimental Setup

 The beam distribution at the accelerator's terminal is monitored using a particle distribution detector (PDD), as shown in Fig~\ref{fig:4}(a).
 This detector employs thick gas electron multiplier (THGEM) technology to measure the two-dimensional spatial position of quasi-single electron beams.
 After the electron beam passes through a thin film window and enters the drift electric field region, ionization occurs.
 The ionized electrons are then amplified through multiple stages and collected by the induction readout plane.
 The readout plane is divided into 100 signal readout strips in both the Z and Y directions (Fig~\ref{fig:4}(b)), totaling 200 channels.
 Each Z and Y readout strip has a width of 0.46 mm and a spacing of 0.1 mm.
 The detector's data acquisition system measures the charge amount in each channel, determining the beam's incident position using the centroid algorithm.
 This system can perform online profile monitoring of ultra-low intensity beams.
 The position where the quasi-single electron beam strikes the PDD detector is uncertain.
 Its spatial distribution range is related to the beam's energy, count rate, average number of electrons, and the slit width.
 Figure~\ref{fig:4}(c) shows the centroid distribution of quasi-single electrons striking the PDD at an energy of 40 MeV, with an average of approximately 1.5 electrons.
 It can be seen that the width of the beam centroid variation is about 20 mm, and the root mean square (RMS) of the centroid variation for every 1000 triggers is about 4 mm.

 Silicon detectors and plastic scintillator detectors are used at the terminal of the electron accelerator beam to monitor beam energy and electron count.
-The energy measurement range of the silicon detector is 100 keV to 2 MeV, while the plastic scintillator detector's range is 500 keV to 5 MeV.
+The energy measurement range of the silicon detector is 100 keV to 2 MeV, while the range of the plastic scintillator detector is 500 keV to 5 MeV.
 Figure~\ref{fig:5} shows the silicon detector and plastic scintillator detector used for beam energy monitoring.
 Figure~\ref{fig:6} presents the energy spectrum of a 2.5 MeV electron beam measured with the plastic scintillator detector, clearly showing the characteristic multi-electron spectral shape.